Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Gas-powered vehicles are generally the cheapest fuel type to insure.
 Your exact rates will also depend on your age, location, driving history, discounts, credit score and the type of vehicle you drive.

 - Gas.
-The average cost of car insurance in the US is slightly over $1,300 a year.
-This average includes all types of vehicles, but most of the vehicles in the US are gas-powered.
+The average cost of car insurance in the US is slightly over $1,300 a year, or $108 a month.
+This average includes all types of vehicles, but most vehicles in the US are gas-powered.

 - Diesel.
-You can expect to pay an average of 10% to 15% more to insure your diesel vehicle compared to a gas vehicle.
+You can expect to pay an average of 10% to 15% more to insure your diesel vehicle, or $118 to $124 a month, compared to a gas vehicle.

 - Electric.
-You could pay as much as 20% or more to insure your electric vehicle, compared to a similar gas model.
-The increased cost can be partially offset with the federal tax credit on electric vehicles and electric car discounts through your insurance company.
+You could pay as much as 20% or more to insure your electric vehicle, around $130 a month, compared to a similar gas model.
+The increased cost can be partially offset with the federal tax credit on electric vehicles.

-How can I save on car insurance for each fuel type?
+How to save on car insurance by fuel type

 No matter which type of fuel your car uses, you can lower your car insurance premiums by enrolling in a defensive driver course, proving you’ve been accident- and violation-free for at least three years, bundling your home and auto or enrolling in telematics.